Hockey Operations Staff

 Paul Jerrard– Assistant Coach

-Before coaching, Jerrard spent 10 years as a defenseman in professional hockey.
-He was drafted in the 1983 NHL Entry Draft by the New York Rangers in the ninth round (173rd overall).
-He made his National Hockey League debut as a member of the Minnesota North Stars in 1988, and played in five games for Minnesota that season.
-Jerrard played parts of six seasons with the Kalamazoo Wings of the International Hockey League, and was a member of the 1997 Calder Cup winning Hershey Bears of the AHL.
+Jerrard spent 10 years as a defenseman in professional hockey, having been drafted by the New York Rangers in the ninth round (173rd overall) of the 1983 Entry Draft.
+He was traded to the Minnesota North Stars in October of 1988 and skated in five games for Minnesota that season.
+Jerrard played parts of six seasons with Kalamazoo (IHL) and was a member of the 1997 Calder Cup-winning Hershey Bears.
+Jerrard is certified in strength and conditioning (CSCS) and is a member of the National Strength Coaches Association (NSCA).

 Paul and his wife Cheryl have two children, Meaghan and Catherine.